 Our house isn’t a tiny house per se, but it’s by no means a big house.
-When first build in the 1920’s it was a one bedroomed cottage.
-It’s gradually been extended over the years, upwards and outwards to be 3 bedroomed, but even then it has a small footprint.
+When first built in the 1920’s it was a one-bedroomed cottage.
+It’s gradually been extended over the years, upwards and outwards.
+Now it has 3 bedrooms, but even then it has a small footprint.
 Let’s just say our youngest daughter’s bedroom doubles as an office and music room for my partner’s musical endeavours.
 It’s a good thing she’s not old enough to be bothered by these things!

 We do love our house, but with four of us living here (plus pets) we do get on top of each other a bit.
 We’ve had to learn some clever tricks to maximise the space so as not to want to kill each other on a regular basis.

 My first post of our small house hacks series is of the baby variety.

 I was kindly given some Amazon vouchers as a gift from my work when I had my youngest.
 I sat on them for a while, as we kept a lot of our old baby gear.
 We felt there was nothing we didn’t already have or could borrow.
 Then, as we hit the weaning stage at 6 months I knew we needed a highchair of sorts.
 And that’s where the vouchers came in.

 With my eldest, we had a wooden highchair that although looked lovely, was an all-round pain in the bum.
 Our little Houdini managed to get out of the straps from an early age.
 It was a nightmare to get into the nooks and crannies to clean.
 And it took up a lot of room in our living room.
 I cursed the thing with ALL the swear words on a daily basis after constantly stubbing my toe on it.
 Knowing what therefore didn’t work or wouldn’t work for us was great in moving forward.